yang-sin-pal/-AC-Blockchain-Developer-Foundations/lessons/bai7_2/README.md

 ---

-## ✅ Bước 5 – Kiểm tra trên Etherscan
+## ✅ Step 5 – Check on Etherscan

-- Source code sẽ hiển thị công khai.
+- The source code will be displayed publicly.
-- Kiểm tra tab Read/Write Contract.
+- Check the Read/Write Contract tabs.

 ---

-## 🎯 Yêu cầu nộp bài
+## 🎯 Submission Requirements

-- Địa chỉ contract
+- Contract address
-- Link verify trên Etherscan
+- Etherscan verification link
-- Screenshot verify thành công
+- Screenshot of successful verification

 ---